toolisticon/camel-spring-boot-testutils/README.md

 ### ExcludeRoutes

-There is a standard annotation to exclude routes `org.apache.camel.test.spring.ExcludeRoutes`.
+There is a standard annotation in Camel-Spring to exclude routes `org.apache.camel.test.spring.ExcludeRoutes`.
 This is not working using a standard Springboot test.
-If you use this library, the support of this restored.
-Just annotate the `org.apache.camel.test.spring.ExcludeRoutes` to your test class containing the `CamelSpringClassRule`.
+If you use this library, the support is restored.
+Just annotate the `org.apache.camel.test.spring.ExcludeRoutes` to your test class containing the `CamelSpringClassRule` and list the excluded route classes.